egison/typed-egison/README.md

 Syntax for implicit conversion are `absolute-implicit-conversion` and `implicit-conversion`.
 `absolute-implicit-conversion` convert all possible variables absolutely.
 This means that when you define absolute implicit conversion from String to Integer,
-all values typed String are converted to Integer absolutely.
+all values typed String is converted to Integer absolutely.
 `implicit-conversion` convert all possible variables so that the type check success.